virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 ***************************************************
 Define a joint distribution and calculate a contour
 ***************************************************
-To create an environmental contours, we need to define a joint distribution first.
+To create an environmental contour, first, we need to define a joint distribution.
-Then, we can choose a specific contour method and initiate the calculation. viroconcom uses so-called global hierarchical models to define the joint distribution and offers four common concepts for how an environmental contour can be defined based on a given joint distribution.
+Then, we can choose a specific contour method and initiate the calculation. viroconcom uses so-called global hierarchical models to define the joint distribution and offers four common methods how an environmental contour can be defined based on a given joint distribution.

 If the joint distribution is known, the procedure of calculating an environmental contour with viroconcom can be summarized as:

-1. Create a first, independent distribution.
+1. Create a first, independent univriate distribution.

-2. Create another, (possibly) dependent distribution and define its dependency on the previous distributions.
+2. Create another, (possibly) dependent univariate distribution and define its dependency on the previous distributions.

-3. Repeat step 2, until you have created the desired amount of distributions.
+3. Repeat step 2, until you have created a univariate distribution for each environmental variable.

-4. Bundle the created univariate distributions and the defined dependencies in a multivariate distribution.
+4. Create a joint distribution by bundling the created univariate distributions and defining the dependence structure.

 5. Define the contour's return period and environmental state duration.